-The style received its name from the Decorative Arts Exposition of Paris in 1925.This exposition marked the mature phase of Art Deco design.
-Simplification and abstraction were always hallmarks of Art Deco, although the soft elegance and exoticism of its early days yielded to a more muscular and forceful style in the '30s.
-It was often called the "Cassandre Style" after its most famous artist, who enjoyed a one-man show at the Museum of Modern Art in 1936.
-Cassandre's sleek designs of towering ships and speeding trains are still considered to be the quintessential Art Deco images.
+The style received its name from the Decorative Arts Exposition of Paris in 1925, which marked the full flowering of Art Deco design.
+Simplification and abstraction were always it's hallmarks, although the graceful elegance and exoticism of its early days yielded to a more muscular and forceful style in the late 1920s and 1930s.

 That final phase is often called the "Cassandre Style" after its most famous artist, who enjoyed a one-man show at the Museum of Modern Art in 1936.
 Cassandre's sleek designs of towering ships and speeding trains are still considered the style's quintessential images.

 France: Barbier, Bernard, Broders, Cassandre, Colin, Carlu, Dorival, Domergue, Dupas, Falcucci, Loupot, Marton, Maurus and Solon